-- (1) Number of shares beneficially owned or controlled as of March 2, 2015 (excluding shares acquired pursuant to the Premium DividendTM and Dividend Reinvestment Plan in January and February 2015 for those directors who are enrolled in that plan as shares received through that plan are reported in summary form following the end of the year). - (2) Value based on the closing trading price of shares on March 2, 2015 which was \$84.76 per share. - (3) The multiples are arrived at by dividing the value of shares by \$115,000 which is the amount of the 2014 Base Annual Retainer for each director as of January 1, 2014, rounded to the nearest whole number. - (4) The multiples in this column are arrived at by dividing the value of shares by \$150,000, which is the amount of the 2015 Base Annual Retainer for each director approved by the Board of Directors effective January 1, 2015, rounded to the nearest whole number. - (5) Messrs.
+- (1) Number of shares beneficially owned or controlled as of March 1, 2016 (excluding shares acquired pursuant to the Premium Dividend[TM] and Dividend Reinvestment Plan in January and February 2015 for those directors who are enrolled in that plan as shares received through that plan are typically reported in summary form following the end of the year in which they are acquired).
+Effective in 2016, DSUs will be credited toward fulfilment of the Share Ownership Guidelines.
+The first DSUs will be credited to participating Directors following the first quarter of 2016. - (2) Value based on the closing trading price of shares on March 1, 2016 which was \$37.90 per share. - (3) The multiples in this column are arrived at by dividing the value of shares by \$150,000, which is the amount of the 2015 Base Annual Retainer for each director approved by the Board of Directors effective January 1, 2015, rounded to the nearest whole number. - (4) Messrs.
 Haughey and Norris joined the Board of Directors on May 7, 2013.
 Mr. O'Connor joined the Board of Directors on January 6, 2014.
+Ms. Woodruff joined the Board of Directors on June 9, 2015 and because of the pending transition from the DEPP to the DSU Plan did not participate in the DEPP in 2015.